bryanwhiting/blog/posts/your-mood-is-contagious.md

 ---
-title: "Your Mood is Contagious "
+title: Your Mood is Contagious
 description: It may take twice the effort to overcome negative vibes.
 date: 2024-01-03
 categories: